-After the Six Days war, in 1967, intensive excavations were carried out in Jewish Quarter, before rebuilding and repopulating it.
-Among others, the archaeologists uncovered the remains of a luxurious house in the area called The Herodian Quarter.
-Covering 6500 sq. feet, it is designed like a Roman Villa, with its rooms set around a central courtyard.
-Some of its walls and floors were lavishly decorated with colorful frescoes and mosaic.
+After the Six Days War, in 1967, intensive excavations were carried out in Jewish Quarter, before rebuilding and repopulating it.
+Among other things, the archaeologists uncovered the remains of a luxurious house in the area called The Herodian Quarter.
+Covering 6,500 sq. feet, it wass designed like a Roman villa, with its rooms set around a central courtyard.
+Some of its walls and floors were lavishly decorated with colorful frescoes and mosaics.
 Imported clay and glass kitchenware also attest to the unusual wealth of the residents of this house.
-3 inkwells suggest also the family had a significant administrative role.
-The archaeologist labeled this property as a “Palatial Mansion”.
+3 inkwells also suggested the family had a significant administrative role.
+The archaeologist labeled this property as a “palatial mansion”.

 Is this where Jesus was Interrogated?

-The many ritual baths set in the basements of this big property, the purity stone vessles, the lack figurative art in any of its decoration, and the evidence of the extreme wealth of its inhabitants, led some of the archaeologist to suggest this property was owned by one of the High-Priests of the first century CE.
+The many ritual baths set in the basements of this big property, the purity stone vessels, the lack of figurative art in any of its decoration, and the evidence of the extreme wealth of its inhabitants, led some of the archaeologists to suggest this property was owned by one of the high priests of the first century CE.

-Furthermore, in two archaeological sites just next to this mansion, two stone weight were uncovered, inscribed in Aramaic “..Kathros”.
+Furthermore, in two archaeological sites just next to this mansion, two stone weights were uncovered, inscribed in Aramaic, “..Kathros”.
 Kathros was a known wealthy family of priests.
-One of them, was the brother of Caiaphas.
+One of them was the brother of Caiaphas.
 If so, it is quite possible that the two related priestly families resided close to one another.

-But the most intriguing discovery in the palatial mansion is a sort of reception hall at its western wing.
+The most intriguing discovery in the palatial mansion is a room resembling a reception hall in its western wing.
 It is exceptionally big and decorated with molded clay (stucco) on its walls and even its ceiling.
-Perhaps Caiaphas the high priest summoned here the Sanhedrin to interrogate Jesus?
-While having no proof for this, it does remain a fascinating possibility.
+Perhaps Caiaphas, the high priest, summoned the Sanhedrin in this location to interrogate Jesus?
+While having no proof of this, it does remain a fascinating possibility.

 The Caiaphas Ossuary

-Clearer archaeological evidence of Caiaphas surfaced by surprise in 1990, during a salvage excavation on a mountain ridge south of the old city of Jerusalem.
-As a new road was being constructed in that area an ancient burial cave was accidentally discovered.
-Archaeologist Zvi Greenhut of the Israel Antiquities Authority was called to the scene, and he recovered in the cave 12 secondary burial bone boxes (ossuaries).
+Clearer archaeological evidence of Caiaphas surfaced by surprise in 1990, during a salvage excavation on a mountain ridge, south of the old city of Jerusalem.
+As a new road was being constructed in that area, an ancient burial cave was accidentally discovered.
+Archaeologist Zvi Greenhut, of the Israel Antiquities Authority, was called to the scene, and was able to recover from the cave 12 secondary burial bone boxes (ossuaries).

 One of the ossuaries was very ornate and bore two inscriptions on its side, both saying “Yoseph of Caiapha” (Aramaic for “Joseph of Caiaphas”).
 Inside the ossuary, among others, were the bones of a male in his sixties.
-Being so, it seems possible that this was the ossuary used for the secondary burial of Caiaphas, the High Priest who questioned Jesus.
-This ossuary today is on permanent display in the Israel Museum.
+Being so, it seems possible that this was the ossuary used for the secondary burial of Caiaphas, the high priest who questioned Jesus.
+Today, this ossuary today is on permanent display in the Israel Museum.

 The Caiaphas Granddaughter Ossuary

-One would not expect the find of another ossuary that could be connected to Caiaphas, but archaeology has its surprises, and just a few months ago another ossuary related to Caiaphas was purchased by the state of Israel.
-It is less ornate then the Caiaphas ossuary, but is inscribed as belonging to “Miriam, daughter of Yeshua“.
-Her grandfather, according to the inscription, is – “[Priest] CAIAPHAS“.
+One would not expect the find of another ossuary that could be connected to Caiaphas, but archaeology has its surprises!
+Another ossuary related to Caiaphas was purchased by the State of Israel.
+It is less ornate than Caiaphas’s ossuary, but is inscribed as belonging to “Miriam, daughter of Yeshua.“.
+Her grandfather, according to the inscription, is – “[Priest] CAIAPHAS.“.

 Touring the Caiaphas Sites

 Petrus in Gallicantu is a Catholic complex that is open every day except Sunday.
-The Armenian “unfinished” church is not open to the public, but upon request special arrangements can be made to visit the place.
+The “unfinished” Armenian Church is not open to the public.
+However, upon request, special arrangements can be made to visit the place.

-The Caiaphas Ossuary is on permanent display in the Archaeological wing of the Israel Museum.
-The Ossuary of the grand daughter of Caiaphas is in storage by the Israel Antiquities Authority.
+The Caiaphas Ossuary is on permanent display in the archaeological wing of the Israel Museum.
+The Ossuary of the Caiaphas’s grandaughter is stored by the Israel Antiquities Authority.